 >We as individuals are just a short segment in the continuum of human life on our Earth.
 Our main duty is to try to make things better, not just to exploit whatever we can so we can enjoy life to the max in the present.

-To get on with fixing the GW/CC problem, there are some other impediments to get around besides the deniers.
+To get on with fixing the global warming and climate change (GW/CC) problem, there are some other obstructions to get around besides just the GW/CC deniers.
 These include pessimists who feel that “the problem is just too big to do anything about, so why bother trying”.
 That is an easy trap to fall into, especially after we learn more about how extensive the needed changes are.
-But we have to keep trying as best we can to fix GW/CC, in hope that when the problem finally becomes clear to enough people to start taking serious action, there will still be time to get the job done, because some have already started working on it.
+But we have to keep trying to fix GW/CC so that when the problem finally becomes clear enough for people to mobilize, there will still be time to make the changes needed because some have already started working on it.
 If we quit trying now, it will be hopeless for sure.

 Some say the planet is overpopulated by humans, and that is causing the GW/CC problem.
 We for sure have overpopulated, by a factor of at least three.
-But if two thirds of the worlds population somehow disappeared, that would not solve the GW/CC problem, because it is likely to be the poorest people who would parish.
-It turns out that the world’s richest 10% of people, like most of us in America (relatively speaking), produce half of Earth’s climate-harming fossil-fuel emissions, while the poorest half contribute a mere 10%.
+But if two thirds of the worlds population somehow disappeared, that would not solve the GW/CC problem because it would likely to be the poorest people who would parish.
+It turns out that the world’s richest 10%, like most of us in America (relatively speaking), produce half of Earth’s climate-harming fossil-fuel emissions, while the poorest half contribute a mere 10%.
 The most egregious users, like us, are causing the problem, not the poor people.

 Or there are those who say: “Lets just wait and see what happens, we can fix it then if it proves to be a problem”.
 For fixing it, they are referring to geo-engineering, techniques such as blocking the sun by spraying reflective particles in the upper atmosphere.
 At best something like that might slow down the warming some, but more likely it would mess up the weather even more.
 And the excess CO2 still accumulating in the air would continue to acidify the oceans, ruining the food chain that much of life relies on.
 There are other proposed plans, none of them without side-effects.
 For sure they all would cause all kinds of new social-political problems as some geographical areas would benefit, others hurt by the effects.
 And once we take the path of geo-engineering, it would become a on-going and increasing maintenance burden for thousands of years.

 There are those who say it would be impossible to suddenly stop using fossil fuels, we are just too dependent on them.
-But “cold turkey” stopping is not required, we just have to gradually, but seriously and substantially, reduce our use of them over a period of time.
+But “cold turkey” stopping is not required, we just have to gradually, but seriously and substantially, reduce our use of them over a period of time, like 25 years.
 Fortunately the technology to get started already exists, and there is still enough time if we start now.

-Another positive of renewable energy is there would be no more of the awful despoiling of the Earth from mining, mountain top removal, drilling, transport, leaks, and air pollution associated with the production and burning of coal, oil, and natural gas.
-In contrast, renewable energy facilities can be easily dismantled and the area restored when their useful life is finished.
+Another positive aspect of renewable energy is there would be no more of the awful despoiling of the Earth from mining, mountain top removal, drilling, pipeline and coal sludge leaks, and air pollution associated with the production, transport, and burning of coal, oil, and natural gas.
+In contrast, renewable energy facilities can be easily dismantled, the area restored, and materials recycled, when their useful life is finished.

 And then the development and deployment of that new energy technology would stimulate our economy, and many new solid jobs would be created from it.
-A study estimated that investing in renewable energy development would yield about three times more new clean jobs than existing dirty fossil fuel jobs lost.
-In fact that is already happening.
+An older study estimated that investing in renewable energy development would yield about three times more new clean jobs than existing dirty fossil fuel jobs lost.
+In fact that is already happening, the study was correct.

-Also consider that if fossil energy sources didn’t have so much of their costs hidden, called external costs, the positive economics of renewable energy would be much clearer.
-Some researchers say that the real cost of a gallon of gasoline is close to $15.00, which we pay indirectly without knowing it.
-The hidden costs of burning gasoline, diesel, oil, coal, and natural gas come from dealing with the cleanup of oil spills and coal ash storage failures, health problems from breathing polluted air, contamination of drinking water, damage from gas pipe line explosions and oil train wrecks, wars and foreign involvement needed to keep the world’s oil flowing, guarding against terrorist attacks on the concentrated fossil fuel infrastructure, disaster preparedness, the costs of stabilizing an uncertain energy source, etc. And then there are the big disasters that are likely coming, such as the mega flooding, droughts, famine, and fighting that climate change will cause.
+Also consider that if fossil energy sources didn’t have so much of their costs hidden, called “external costs” which are not directly paid for in the cost of the fuel, the positive economics of renewable energy would be much clearer.
+Some researchers say that the real cost of a gallon of gasoline is closer to $15.00, which we pay indirectly without knowing it.
+The hidden costs of burning gasoline, diesel, oil, coal, and natural gas come from dealing with the cleanup of oil spills and coal ash storage failures, health problems from breathing polluted air, contamination of drinking water, damage from gas pipe line explosions and oil train wrecks, wars and foreign involvement needed to keep the world’s oil flowing, guarding against terrorist attacks on the concentrated fossil fuel infrastructure, disaster preparedness, the costs of stabilizing an uncertain energy source, etc. And then there are the big disasters that are likely coming, such as the mega storms, fires, flooding, droughts, famine, and fighting that climate change will cause.

 Attacking the Problem:

 Even though it seems the general public is not very concerned about it, polls show that most agree about the need to address GW/CC once it has been honestly explained.
-So we are not that uncaring, it is just that so many of us are misinformed, thanks to the profiteering fossil fuel industry.
+So we are not all that uncaring, it is just that so many of us are misinformed, thanks to the profiteering fossil fuel industry.
 But with all the big money behind them, and because much of our elected “leadership” have sold out to the fossil fuel barons, not enough is happening to deal with it.
 So it will be up to us, we the people, to change things.
+We can do this in several ways.

-The public needs to be informed and imbued with a sense of urgency about the issue.
+People need to be made better informed, and then imbued with a sense of urgency about the issue.
 How to get a message out to people?
 One way is to join activists organizations like the Sierra Club, 350.org, and others.
 They have millions of members and supporters, and know how to get the attention of the political leadership.
-Another is to get the message out to a few key people who each then use the local newspapers, TV, Internet, or whatever to get it out to more people.
+Another is to get the message out to a few key people who each then use the local newspapers, TV, Internet, gatherings, or whatever to get it out to more people.
 You could even refer to this essay if you want to at https://agw-cc.com/ .

 We need to throw as much support as we can towards more development and deployment of clean energy sources such as wind, solar, geothermal, wave and tidal, etc. We must fight any more expansion of fossil fuel extraction and it’s transport infrastructure, and insist that capital be poured into clean energy development.

 We also need to reduce our personal consumption of fossil energy in our daily activities.
-Some studies show the average carbon emissions per person in the USA is about 20 metric tons per year.
-The world-wide per-capita average is about 4 metric tons.
+Some studies show the average carbon emissions per person in the USA has been about 20 metric tons per year.
+The world-wide per-capita average has been about 4 metric tons.
 It is obvious from these figures who has caused most of the problem, and who has the capacity to most easily fix it.
 We need to get our carbon emissions way down to an environmentally sustainable level, at least an 80% reduction.
 It is doable.

-On a small scale, a few pioneers have been able to make that reduction in their own households.
+On a small scale, a few pioneers have been able to make that 80% reduction in their own households.
 In my case I took it on as an an interesting do-it-yourself project.
 I installed some solar thermal panels for hot water, enough to get hot water completely free 10 months of the year.
 I installed some solar PV panels to charge a small battery bank for supplemental (and backup ) power.
 I run my TV, computer, refrigerator, and other small items off-grid with it.
-I arranged to buy my grid electrical power from wind farms at no significant increase in price.
+I arranged to buy my grid electrical power from wind farms.
 And I also use that wind generated electricity to run a heat pump to help heat my house, which I supplement with a wood pellet heater.
 I also enrolled in a “peak time rewards” program where I get rewarded for reducing my grid power usage during high load periods.

-I also got a lot more efficient with the energy I do use, with energy efficient appliances and lighting, and I keep the use of them to a minimum.
-My small hybrid car (Toyota Prius C) routinely gets better than 50 mpg.
-A plug-in hybrid car I drove for awhile was getting 80 mpg on short trips, and I charged it mostly from solar panels.
-I recently bought a low cost used factory-built electric car (Nissan Leaf) for local trips, and will be doing most of it’s battery charging with solar panels.
+I also got a lot more efficient with the energy I do use with energy efficient appliances and lighting, and I keep the use of them to a minimum.
+My small hybrid car (Toyota Prius C) can get better than 50 mpg on some trips.
+A plug-in hybrid car I drove for awhile was getting 80 mpg on short trips.
+I recently bought a low cost used electric car (Nissan Leaf) for local trips, and do most of it’s battery charging with some solar panels and inverters I rigged up.

 Other things helped: I tightened up my small house, added more insulation, and installed a white metal roof on it.
-I eat mostly simple foods, and not much meat (helps keep my weight way down too).
+I eat mostly simple foods, and not much meat.
 I minimize purchasing frivolous stuff, get a lot of “bang for the buck” from what I do buy, and recycle what I can when I’m done with it.
 I retired from full time work, so no regular commutes, and now work mostly from home.
-I do a lot of bike riding for fun and health reasons.
-For the fun of it I even built an electric bike that does 25 mph and goes 25 miles on a charge.
+I do a lot of bike riding for fun, and it keeps my weight way down for better health.
+I even built an electric bike that does 35 mph and goes 40 miles on a charge, it would be great for commuting.

 There was no loss of any quality of life from what I did, in fact it got better in many ways.
 I can’t say if I’m saving any money or not, but that wasn’t the point.
-There are other ways to measure the value of something other than just monetarily.
+There are other ways, other than monetarily, to measure the value of something.

 Of course building up the nation-wide clean energy system that we need will be a major endeavor, requiring a huge expansion of renewable energy generation capacity and infrastructure.
-We as a nation can do it if we want to.
 But we need to avoid letting the government pick and choose how to do it, we need to let the free market work.
 The government’s role is to establish goals, along with fair and effective rules for the markets to work within.

 Lets Get On With it.